ragoragino/ragoragino.github.io/content/essays/_index.md

 +++
 alwaysopen = false
-description = "Miscellaneous"
+description = "essays"
-title = "Miscellaneous"
+title = "essays"
 +++

 Here are elaborations on some of my other ideas.